EliNygard/FED2-SP2-Bidlet/README.md

 - **[JSDOM](https://github.com/jsdom/jsdom):** Provides a DOM-like environment for testing.
 - **[dotenv](https://github.com/motdotla/dotenv):** For securely managing environment variables.

-##### "Note: The installation may take a few minutes due to large dependencies such as Vite and TypeScript."
+##### Note: The installation may take a few minutes due to large dependencies such as Vite and TypeScript.

 ### Running